 - If bleeding becomes heavier, hospital assessment is recommended.

-- Painkillers such as paracetamol can be taken if needed.
+- Pain relief such as paracetamol can be taken if needed.

 - You do not need to stay in bed unless you wish.

-- Let staff know if you are very sore, have heavy bleeding, or feel unwell and feverish.
+- Let staff know if you feel unwell, have heavy bleeding, or develop a temperature.

-- Follow-up phone calls and appointments are arranged as needed.
+- Follow-up calls and appointments are arranged as needed.

 - You can change your mind and opt for another management option at any stage.